blesonaldo/My-profile/README.md

 # My-profile
-A description of who i am and where am atinmy journey to explore the world oftechnology
+A description of who i am and where am at in my journey to explore the world of technology